The Catbird Seat

 "The Catbird Seat" is a 1942 short story by James Thurber.
 The story first appeared in The New Yorker on November 14, 1942.
-The story was also published in the 1945 anthology The Thurber Carnival.
+The story was also published in the 1945 anthology A Thurber Carnival.

 Synopsis

 The protagonist is Mr. Martin, a precise, dedicated, vice-free employee of F&S whose habits were once publicly praised by Mr. Fitweiler, "The F at F&S." Martin is being bullied by Mrs. Ulgine Barrows, an unruly, opportunistic Brooklyn Dodgers fan and user of slang (e.g. "tearing up the pea patch").

 Ultimately, Barrows wants to re-organize Martin's precious filing department.
 At first, Martin cannot bear the changes and copes by plotting a way to "rub out" Mrs. Barrows; ultimately, he decides instead to make it seem like she has lost her mind.

-Analysis

-The story explores and exploits the myth of the submissive man at the mercy of the dominating woman.

 Popular culture

 The Oxford English Dictionary attributes the first recorded usage of the phrase catbird seat to this story.
 Mrs. Barrows likes to use the phrase.
 Another character, Joey Hart, explains that Mrs. Barrows must have picked up the expression from the baseball broadcaster Red Barber and that to Barber, "sitting in the catbird seat" meant "'sitting pretty,' like a batter with three balls and no strikes on him."